OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 Ingress resources configure routes based on the host that the request was sent to.
 New hosts can be added by clicking the `Add Host Rule` button.

 The `Host` field defines the host where the request was sent to.
-This field is optional, and if left blank will match all hosts.
+This field is optional and if left blank will match all hosts.

 The `Add Path` button adds a new mapping between a request path and the Service resource port.
 The `Path` field is the path of the request to match.
 It must start with a `/`.
 The `Service Port` field is the port from the associated Service resource that the traffic will be sent to.

 Ingress resources only provide configuration.
-A Ingress Controller resource uses the Ingress configuration to directs network traffic within the Kubernetes cluster.
+A Ingress Controller resource uses the Ingress configuration to direct network traffic within the Kubernetes cluster.

 There are many Ingress Controller resources available.
-[Nginx](https://g.octopushq.com/NginxIngressController) is a popular option, and is used by the [Azure AKS service](https://g.octopushq.com/AzureIngressController).
+[Nginx](https://g.octopushq.com/NginxIngressController) is a popular option, that is used by the [Azure AKS service](https://g.octopushq.com/AzureIngressController).
 Google Cloud provides its [own Ingress Controller resource](https://g.octopushq.com/GoogleCloudIngressController).
 A [third party Ingress Controller resource](https://g.octopushq.com/AwsIngressController) is available for AWS making use of the ALB service.

 The diagram below shows a typical configuration with Ingress and Ingress Controller resources.